-Units of Course Weight-A numerical used in computing grade point average, which reflects the amount of class time devoted to the course.
-Represented in this Calendar by the symbol ★.
+Units of Course Weight-A numerical used in computing grade point average, which reflects the amount of class time devoted to the course and represented in the Calendar by the symbol ★.

 Units of Fee Index-A numerical used in computing instructional fees for courses.
 It is normally twice the value of the Units of Course Weight for a course, but can be set differently by the Board of Governors when special fees considerations are made.
 See also Fee Index Value.